dhamaniasad/flashcards-for-developers-1/README.md

 You can sync the database with content from CSV files.
 The sample syntax for the CSV files is shown in the `data_sample` folder.

+### Note: You will need to run the app once and create an initial user before you will be able to import data due to foreign key constraints

 **Usage:**

 First put your CSV files into the `data` folder.
 The files will be ignored by Git.